minvws/nl-kat-coordination/docs/source/guidelines/contributions.rst

     Alternatively: create a new ``rocky/rocky/locale/$LANGUAGE_CODE/LC_MESSAGES/django.po`` file directly in the repository.
     You can use ``rocky/rocky/locale/django.pot`` as a template.
-2. Add the language code to the ``LANGUAGES`` list in ``rocky/rocky/settings.py`` Note that languages not supported by Django require that you also add a custom dictionary entry in ``EXTRA_LANG_INFO``
+2. Add the language code to the ``LANGUAGES`` list in ``rocky/rocky/settings.py`` Note that languages not supported by Django require that you also add a custom dictionary entry in ``EXTRA_LANG_INFO``.

 The new language should be automatically picked up by both Weblate and Django.